 image: Claudia Anzur

-How has living in SG influenced your cooking?
+How has living in SG changed your cooking style or menu repertoire?

-When you’re not cooking, what are your favourite places in SG to dine out?
+When you’re not cooking or eating, what are your favourite places in SG to grab a drink?

 About International Cooking Club Singapore (ICCS)